wp-plugins/el-gallery/readme.txt

 EL-Gallery should function properly on any browser that supports both CSS3 and javascript.

-If you have any suggestions or questions, please contact me directly, or propose changes on this projectís GitHub page.
+If you have any suggestions or questions, please contact me directly, or propose changes on this project‚Äôs GitHub page.

 This plugin is designed to function on any type of machine, and for it to best function on mobile devices, we reccomend you install the WP Mobile Detect plugin.